 - Make decision-making processes transparent by documenting them and opening access to the appropriate team members.

-The idea is to use tools that help you make data-backed decisions instead of taking a shot in the dark and hoping for the best.
+The idea is to use tools and data management automation that help you make data-backed decisions instead of taking a shot in the dark and hoping for the best.